decretist/Dissertation/Chapter2/chapter2.md

-benefices were to be filled through regular canonical processes free from lay interference (such as election by a cathedral chapter) but that the benefice holder should swear fealty to the secular ruler for their landholdings.
+benefices were to be filled through regular canonical processes free from lay interference (such as election by a cathedral chapter) but that the benefice holder should swear fealty to the secular ruler for his fiefs.

 Gratian depended on a relatively small number of eleventh- and early twelfth-century systematic canonical collections, his formal sources, and those predecessor collections, in turn, depended on an older stratum of mostly chronologically arranged canonical collections.
-Gratian was selecting from a body of canonical material that had already passed through a fairly rigorous filtering process, and two of the most important filters---the ninth-century pseudo-Isidorian forgers and the eleventh-century Gregorian reformers---had had an extremely strong ideological orientation.
+Gratian was thus selecting from a body of canonical material that had already passed through a fairly rigorous filtering process, and two of the most important filters---the ninth-century pseudo-Isidorian forgers and the eleventh-century Gregorian reformers---had had extremely strong ideological orientations.

 [^2]: "Given this lack of reliable extrinsic evidence, our best source of evidence about Gratian is his book(s)." [@wei_gratian_2016,